jpconstantineau/FruityLab-Setup/RaspberryPiSetup.md

 ## Setup k3s Cluster (Ansible playbook)

 The k3s-ansible playbook assumes a basic configuration.
+Swich over to the k3s-ha branch to make sure you can have HA (3 masters) configuration.
 To run it, simply do this:

 ```bash